zhougsoft/poolstats/README.md

 # 🍹🌴 poolstats 🦩🍸

-_Built w/ Next.js & TypeScript_
+> for both the business-minded executives, and the ones aspiring to be 🤝

-For both the business-minded executives, and the ones aspiring to be 🤝
+just something for fun to try out the OpenSea API

 ### run on local: